foundry-rs/foundry-toolchain/README.md

   run: NO_COLOR=1 forge snapshot >> $GITHUB_STEP_SUMMARY
 ```

-See the offical [GitHub docs](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summary) for more information.
+See the official [GitHub docs](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summary) for more information.